Fellow-Consulting-AG/docapp-docs/docs/en/docbits/e-mail.md

 ![OAuth Office365](/_images/docbits/Import/Email Import/image_7_OAuth_Office365.png)

-You will be taken to this Microsoft page and you will need to enter a code
+You will be taken to this Microsoft page and you will need to enter a code.

 ![Microsoft Page](/_images/docbits/Import/Email Import/image_8_microsoft_page.png)